According to your start and end dates ( 2023-06-01 to 2023-06-30 ),

 Step 1: Get started Complete by Sat Jun 03, 2023Percent time spent on this step: 10%

 A. Understand your assignment

 Determine what the assignment is asking you to do.
 Read the assignment carefully to determine the topic, purpose, audience, format, and length.
 Some reflection assignments provide students with specific questions and organization requirements, while others may be more open-ended, requiring you to determine a specific focus and organization.

 A reflection assignment can cover a broad topic area (e.g., an entire course or section of a course).
 To manage the task better, narrow the focus of your reflection to a specific issue or topic (e.g., in a broad course on climate change, a narrowed topic might be effects of agriculture on soil water retention).

-For additional help, see Developing and narrowing a research topic.
+For additional help, see Develop and narrow a research topic (PDF).